Ashim-Stha/nestjs-prisma-user-bookmark/README.md

-# NestJS Prisma User Bookmark project
+# NestJS Prisma User Bookmark Project

 This is a NestJS project that uses Prisma as the ORM for database interactions.
 The project includes authentication, user management, and bookmark management features.